-The approach described in the previous section has been applied to data from the Swarm Constellation # 4.
+This section demonstrates the disadvantage of using the VFM for model minimzation, using synthetic Swarm data from Constellation # 4.
 The data were selected according to the usual criteria to define geomagnetic quiet times for field modeling purposes: the global index of geomagnetic activity $K_p \leq 1^+$ for the time of observation and $K_p \leq 2^\circ$ for the previous three hour interval; and the absolute value for the index of magnetospheric ring-current strength, Dst, within 20 nT and its temporal variation less than 3 nT/hr.
 Data have not been selected neither for local time nor for geomagnetic latitude.